gmx-io/gmx-synthetics/README.md

 - durationInSeconds is 600 seconds
 - longs are paying shorts funding
 - there are more longs than shorts
-- diffUsdToOpenInterestFactor is 6%
+- longShortImbalance is 6%

-Since diffUsdToOpenInterestFactor > thresholdForStableFunding, savedFundingFactorPerSecond should increase by `0.0001% * 6% * 600 = 0.0036%`
+Since longShortImbalance > thresholdForStableFunding, savedFundingFactorPerSecond should increase by `0.0001% * 6% * 600 = 0.0036%`

 ### Example 2